 If leaks exist, it means a lot of messy work to clean it up on the underside.

-I removed the leftover silicone from the resin ocean wave art.
+I removed the leftover silicone from the underside of the resin ocean art.

 Trim Wood to Final Size